sivasaikarthik/commission-app/README.md

-# Todo app project using Spring Boot in backend
+# Commission app project using Spring Boot in backend

-This project provides to CRUD operations for users and users' tasks.
+This project provides to CRUD operations for commission, order and affiliate services

 - [x] Java 11
 - [x] Spring Boot